 11. Learning New Skills Together

 This can be a great virtual event to include as a team-building activity, or alternatively, your business can teach a skill related to your niche to your virtual attendees.
-If you are a restaurant, for example, you can host cooking lessons to engage with your customers and attendees.
+If you are a restaurant, for example, you can host cooking lessons or restaurant training courses to engage with your customers and attendees.

 Virtual learning together can actually be very effective rather than learning alone.
 Attendees will get a virtual support system by enjoying the lessons together with others.